Aaru235/Codevita_Task/README.md

 # Codevita_Task

-I have completed my task of predicting the weight of a person based on his/her height by using Supervised learning.
-The reviews for the work are welcomed from your end.
+I have completed my task of predicting the weight of a person based on height by using Supervised learning.
+The reviews for the work are welcome.